FunkinCrew/Funkin/docs/COMPILING.md

 # Compiling Friday Night Funkin'

+This guide should help you compile Friday Night Funkin'

 0. Setup
     - Download Haxe from [Haxe.org](https://haxe.org)
 1. Cloning the Repository: Make sure when you clone, you clone the submodules to get the assets repo: